fsjoyti/dataeng-zoomcamp-final-project/README.md

 - Inform policy decisions to ensure affordability and fairness in insurance pricing.
 - Highlight areas where intervention or regulation may be necessary to protect consumers.

-This analysis is particularly valuable for stakeholders such as policymakers, insurers, and consumer advocacy groups aiming to improve transparency and equity in the insurance market.

 ## ETL Architecture